-If you are already in the Honours program, you will receive an email in March from Dr. Katherine Thorsteinson (Honours Advisor: Returning Students, thorsteinson@stu.ca) to set up an advising meeting.
+If you are already in the Honours program, you will receive an email in March from Dr. Andrea Schutz (Honours Advisor:, https://schutz-1.youcanbook.me/) to set up an advising meeting.

 Certificate of Honours Standing in English

 Students who have already graduated with a Major may return to St. Thomas for a year to complete a Certificate of Honours Standing.
 This program will require individual students to make up any of the requirements that they have not met while completing their Major.
 It can usually be completed in one academic year.
 Readmission to the University is required before students can register for courses toward the Certificate in Honours Standing.